 A warning not to trust everyone, or take everyone at face value—“to kiss the child for the nurse’s sake” is to do what is expected of you, but to have an ulterior motive.

 The helve is the handle of an ax, so sending the blade of the ax after it is a proverbial waste of time or resources.
 This saying likely warned against following up one useless act with another equally useless one, or else borrowing more money to repay a bad debt.
-Likewise, to put an axe on a helve meant to resolve a difficult situation, while to throw the helve after the hatchet meant to risk everything, or to exhaust every possible opportunity.
-The old saying that the axe goes to the wood where the helve was made, meanwhile, warns against telling someone how to do something that they could eventually use against you.
+Likewise, "to put an axe on a helve" meant to resolve a difficult situation, while "to throw the helve after the hatchet" meant to risk everything, or to exhaust every possible opportunity.
+The old saying that "the axe goes to the wood where the helve was made," meanwhile, warns against telling someone how to do something they could eventually use against you.